Command Line Interface

 modules up-to-date

-If you or your team have modified process both local and cloud, CLI prompt you what do you want to do in order to solve conflicts using both pull
+If you or your team have modified processes both locally and in the cloud, the CLI prompts you on how to resolve conflicts using both pull

 and push